 4. Reliability of the Ticket Machines

-Demonstrate proven reliability of the ticket machines by:
+Demonstrate proven reliability of the ticket mac

 Incorporating proven up time.
 The Waverley Council, one of the referees for

 APARC has reported up time exceeding

 99.9%.
 The Tender specifies up time of 99%.

 References.
 Six different organizations (detailed

 previously) have attested to the reliability of

 the APARC ticket machines.
 The City of

 Vincent also currently operates 128 APARC

 machines and they have proven to be very

 reliable.

 Resistance to vandalism.
 The APARC machine is impact resistant in

 accordance with IK10 requirement of

 IEC62262.
 The housing is made of 3mm

 steel with all exposed metallic components

 being manufactured from stainless steel or

 protected from oxidization and chemicals.

-5. Maintenance/Reporting of the Ticker
+5. Maintenance/Reporting of the Ticket Machines

-Demonstrate proven management of ticket ma
+Demonstrate proven management of ticket machines by:

-Illustrating availability and flexibility of
+Illustrating availability and flexibility of APARC utilizes the MyParkfolio CMS

 reporting on operational, transactional, software.
 MyParkfolio is a comprehensive

 maintenance and financial issues. reporting system which allows the user to

 manage all aspects of maintenance;

 consumables replacement; parking statistics

-and cash collection
+and cash collection.